 National rules may state other time limits.
-This information should be available to all and be clearly posted on the website of the organisation that arranges the trial.
+This information should be available to all and be clearly posted on the website of the national canine organization that arranges the trial.

-In international obedience competitions (CACIOB) and in World Winner Championships (WWC) bitches that are expected to give birth within four weeks and bitches that have given birth within twelve weeks before the competition day are not allowed to compete.
+In international obedience competitions (FCI-CACIOB) and in FCI World Winner Championships (FCI-WWC) bitches that are expected to give birth within four weeks and bitches that have given birth within twelve weeks before the competition day are not allowed to compete.